 The Altar of Burnt Offering has something to say to us concerning sacrifice to God.
 It symbolizes the offering of the Lord Jesus Christ on the cross of Calvary—the foundation of Christianity.
 The bronze Altar portrays also our personal offerings to the Lord.

 The fact that fire was involved in the presentation of a slain offering reveals the manner in which God regarded and responded to the offering of Jesus on the cross; and also the manner in which God regards and responds to the things we present continually to Him, including our own life and personality.

-Thou shalt burn the whole ram on the altar: it is a burnt offering to the Lord: it is a sweet savour, an offering made by fire to the Lord.
-(Exodus 29:18).
+“And you shall burn the whole ram on the altar.
+It is a burnt offering to the LORD; it is a sweet aroma, an offering made by fire to the LORD.
+(Exodus 29:18)

-Thou shalt receive them of their hands, and burn them on the altar for a burnt offering, for a sweet savour before the Lord: it is an offering made by fire to the Lord.
-(Exodus 29:25).
+“You shall receive them back from their hands and burn them on the altar as a burnt offering, as a sweet aroma before the LORD.
+It is an offering made by fire to the LORD.
+(Exodus 29:25)

-There came a fire out from before the Lord, and consumed on the altar the burnt offering and the fat: which when all the people saw, they shouted, and fell on their faces.
-(Leviticus 9:24).
+and fire came out from before the LORD and consumed the burnt offering and the fat on the altar.
+When all the people saw it, they shouted and fell on their faces.
+(Leviticus 9:24)

 Then the angel of the Lord put forth the end of the staff that was in his hand, and touched the flesh and the unleavened cakes; and there rose up fire out of the rock, and consumed the flesh and the unleavened cakes.
 Then the angel of the Lord departed out of his sight.
 (Judges 6:21).

 Consider the saying of Jesus recorded in the ninth chapter of Mark:

 “For everyone will be seasoned with fire, and every sacrifice will be seasoned with salt.
 (Mark 9:49)